iHaifaa/DS_Research_GoodreadsBooks/README.md

 # Goodreads Books

 ## Overview
-This project aims to analyze Goodreads Books to answer some questions about books, explore relationships among different factors that affect reading and rating processes, and developing a regression model.
+This project aims to analyze Goodreads Books to answer some questions about books and explore the relationships among different factors that affect reading and rating processes.
+It is written in both R and Python.

 ### Project Description
-The project consists of five main files (I am going to update them regularly and add new files if needed)
+The project consists of three main files as the following:

 - 1_Preprocessing
 - 2_Exploratory_Data_Analysis
 - 3_Descriptive_Statistics
-- 4_Inferential_Statistics
-- 5_Regression

 ## Dataset
 The used datasets are:

 | Dataset | Description | Source |